Dashboard SQL Reference

 All SQL is valid DuckDB SQL.
 For more look at the DuckDB SQL docs.

-Shaper creates a custom SQL types.
+Shaper creates custom SQL types.
 You can cast your data to these types to render the data differently.
 The simplest way to cast a column’s type is by appending the type with ::

 , for example SELECT 'hello'::LABEL